niuus/Snes9xRX/README.txt

 |                                                          UPDATE HISTORY  |
 •˜———–—––-- - —————————––––– ———–—––-- - —————————––––– ———–—––-- - ————————•

+[3.2.0 - January 26, 2019]
+* We only use the HermiteResampler.
+[Tantric]
+* SwitchAudioMode update.
+* Update hermite resampler to support dynamic rate control.
+Fixes audio blips.
+Remove some asserts in APU.
+[Tantric]

 [3.1.0 - January 24, 2019]
-* Kirby Super Star intro fix (thanks, bladeoner!)
+* Kirby Super Star intro fix. (thanks, bladeoner!)
-* Reorder init to init snes9x memory earlier so it goes into MEM1 [Tantric]
+* Reorder init to init snes9x memory earlier so it goes into MEM1.
+[Tantric]
-* Mute sound when in turbo mode, otherwise the APU buffer can get messed up [Tantric]
+* Mute sound when in turbo mode, otherwise the APU buffer can get messed up.
+[Tantric]
-* Fix sound crackling [Tantric]
+* Fix sound crackling.
+[Tantric]
-* Change audio playback to 48khz. this should fix the tinny sound problem [Tantric]
+* Change audio playback to 48khz. this should fix the tinny sound problem.
+[Tantric]
-* Try to improve audio sync & reduce sound input rate slightly [Tantric]
+* Try to improve audio sync & reduce sound input rate slightly.
+[Tantric]
 * Disable sound sync (if enabled) when using turbo mode.
 Fixes sound cutting off when using turbo.
 [Tantric]
-* Also break out of S9xMainLoop in original location [bearoso]
+* Also break out of S9xMainLoop in original location. [bearoso]
-* Invoke Menu with Start+A+B+Z, special for NES-SNES to GCN adapters
+* Invoke Menu with Start+A+B+Z, special for NES-SNES to GCN adapters.

 [3.0.0 - January 08, 2019]
 * Gamecube Virtual Memory implementation. [emukidid]